OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/compiling.md

 ### Windows - MinGW

-To compile StateCU on the command line, open a Windows command prompt window.
+To compile StateCU on the command line it is first necessary to configure the environment to run the compiler.
+Open a Windows command prompt window and change to the folder where the setup script exists.
-Then run the following batch file to configure the MinGW environment:
+Then run the `setup-mingw-env.bat` batch file to configure the MinGW environment (note that setting up the environment in the window only needs to be done once after the window is opened).

 ```
+> C:
+> cd \Users\user\cdss-dev\StateCU\git-repos\cdss-app-statecu-fortran\build-util\mingw
-> C:\Users\user\cdss-dev\StateCU\git-repos\cdss-app-statecu-fortran\build-util\mingw\setup-mingw-env.bat`
+> setup-mingw-env.bat
 ```

 Then change to the code location and run the makefile:

 ```
+> C:
-> C:\Users\user\cdss-dev\StateCU\git-repos\cdss-app-statecu-fortran\src\main\fortran
+> cd \Users\user\cdss-dev\StateCU\git-repos\cdss-app-statecu-fortran\src\main\fortran
 > make clean
 > make statecu
 ```

-The executable is created in the same folder.
+The executable `statecu.exe` is created in the same folder and can be run with model input (in a test folder separate from the code).

 ## Compile StateCU in Eclipse